mab2zq/updated_instructions/Basic-instructions.md

 For this tutorial, you will use a script I wrote (at Krishni's suggestion) that calculates radiomic features for various regions of the aorta.

-From your `/nv` directory, execute the following:
+From your home directory, execute the following:
 ```
 cd sbrt_radiomics/src/radiomics/one_off/binned_in_z/
 ./radiomics.sh BE/Pre